 If you’re a teacher or parent of someone learning to read, you know how important quality, engaging, and interesting reading material is to hook your kids.
 These new easy readers are really awesome — you’re going to love them!

-If your child is learning to read or you teach growing readers, I highly recommend this FREE webinar –>
+If your child is learning to read or you teach growing readers, I highly recommend Reading Simplified’s resources.

 New Easy Readers (2019)

 Hi, Jack!
 (A Jack Book) by Mac Barnett & Greg Pizzoli

 I LOVE this amazing early reader story because it’s easy, fun, and MAKES SENSE.
 That’s why I’m so thrilled to tell you that this book hits all the right spots for growing readers.
 Your kids will read all about mischievous Jack who lives with Lady and all the trouble he gets into…over and over again.